gautam-kushwah/SelfSufficiencyStandard/index.md

 Poverty guidelines based on the number of people in the household U.S census bureau - American Community survey 5-year estimates ,  which included a wide range of sociodemographics features

-To calculate the the self-sufficiency standard which the CWW thinks is a better measure than poverty guidelines by Office of the Assistant Secretary for planning and Evaluation  (ASPE)
+To calculate the the self-sufficiency standard which the CWW thinks is a better measure than poverty guidelines given by the Office of the Assistant Secretary for planning and Evaluation  (ASPE)

 ### How was the data collected?